How to Use Microdata Person on Your Portfolio Website and Improve Your SEO

 Image of Google structured data testing tool

-You can test a url or a piece of html, if we paste the example code from above into code snippet form returns a result page with the extracted structured data:
+You can test a URL or a piece of HTML.
+If we paste the example code from above into the code snippet form, it returns a result page with the extracted structured data:

 Image of Google structured data testing tool results